twisted/twisted/docs/core/howto/logger.rst

 You're also probably trying to aggregate information from ad-hoc messages into some kind of structure.

 One way to extract such semi-structured information is to feed your logs into an external system like `logstash <http://logstash.net>`_ , and process them there.
-Such systems are quite powerful and ``twisted.python.logger`` does not try to replace them.
+Such systems are quite powerful and ``twisted.logger`` does not try to replace them.
 However, such systems are necessarily external, and therefore if you want to react to the log analysis *within* your application - for example, denying access in response to an abusive client - you would have to write some glue code to push messages from your log-analysis system back into your application.
 For such cases, it's useful to be able to write log analysis code as a log observer.

-Assuming that the libraries whose log events you're interested in analyzing are making use of ``twisted.python.logger`` , you can analyze log events either live as they're being logged, or loaded from a saved log file.
+Assuming that the libraries whose log events you're interested in analyzing are making use of ``twisted.logger`` , you can analyze log events either live as they're being logged, or loaded from a saved log file.

 If you're writing code to log events directly for potential analysis, then you should simply structure your messages to include all necessary information as serialization-friendly values in events, and then simply pull them out, like the ``loader-math.py`` example above.